MIGHTY: Hermite Spline-based Efficient Trajectory Planning

 \textbf{Dynamic-only environment:} We generate 100 dynamic obstacles following smooth trefoil-knot trajectories, with initial positions $x\in[0,100]\,\si{m}$, $y\in[-10,10]\,\si{m}$, $z\in[1,6]\,\si{m}$.
 Fig.~\ref{fig:dynamic_obstacle_only_results} shows an example of the environment and the trajectory.
 MIGHTY avoids all obstacles in \best{10}/10 trials.
-As shown in Table~\ref{tab:nearest_dyn_obst_stats}, the minimum nearest-obstacle distance is \SI{0.8}{m}, above the \SI{0.1}{m} safety threshold.
+The minimum nearest-obstacle distance is \SI{0.8}{m}, above the \SI{0.1}{m} safety threshold.